PEKennedy/Jackal_Macro_Controller/pk_control/README.md

 face value.

 ## The pre-planned actions control scheme thus far
+The primary idea of the pre-planned actions control scheme is that users will have a very simple control scheme and be able to combine actions to achieve complex goals.
+To this end, users should be able to do simple modifications to the actions.

+The control scheme currently has the following button layout:
+- O >>> moves the arm forwards, and grabs or opens based on current gripper position
+- O (2x) >>> opens then closes gripper, moves arm forwards to "poke"
+- X >>> conducts a "screwing" motion (rotate an object about our "y" axis), then drops
+- Square >>> cancels the current motion
+- Triangle >>> Moves the gripper up (cycling between 3 preset heights)
+- Triangle (2x) >>> Moves the gripper down (^^^)
+- Share >>> rotates the gripper between a horizontal and vertical orientation
+- Share (2x) >>> moves the gripper around in a circle (about the vertical and side-to-side plane in front of the robot)
+- Option (2x )>>> moves the gripper around in a circle (opposite direction)
+- Left Stick button >>> sends the arm to the default position
+- Left Stick button (2x) >>> sends the arm to the home position and then the default position
+- Right Shoulder button + Left stick still controls Jackal

+Some expected combinations are that the user can use the circle or height changes to change where the arm is when the do a grab or put back motion.
+One of the things Daniel would like to see are perhaps orientation changes ("I want grab down/up"), for additional flexibility.
+This would likely involve changing the relative movement code (see go_to_cart_pose_relative at line 598), which presently does a subtraction on positions to find relative movement (allowing different heights, but never different directions).
+A new step would need to be added here which rotates the relative movement vector to face the direction of the gripper.

+One of the issues with adding or modifying actions is that the arm can easily get stuck.
+What happens is that the arm's software finds the arm can't reach a position, and so stops the arm, however, it doesn't send any notification (that I know of) about this, and continues "trying" to complete the sequence.
+The only solution for the user presently is to use Square to cancel a motion, and then left stick button to reset.
+If square is not pressed, then the moment the arm starts moving back to home, the sequence will "overlap", and move the arm into an unpredictable position.
+The most common way of getting the arm stuck this way is to use the screw/RotY motion, especially when its position is modified from the default position.

+To try and mitigate or fix the stuck issues, the first place to look in control_kortex.py is around line 90 with min_dist_bound.
+The distance bounds will attempt to keep the arm from going too far in any direction, thus avoiding many issues with getting stuck by the controller trying to put the arm in a position too far for it to reach.
+The biggest improvement that could be made would be to reach the orientation of the gripper, and shorten the distance bounds based on this.

 ## REB approval and consent forms
 This project has obtained REB approval (REB 2022-113).
 Consent forms to hand out to participants